Apple Podiatry Group

 Hammertoes aren’t just a cosmetic imperfection.
 If left untreated, they become stiff and rigid, and lead to chronic foot pain.
 But with the help of expert podiatrists Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM, you can get started on an innovative hammertoe treatment plan at Apple Podiatry Group.
-Click the online scheduler to book your hammertoe exam, or call the Arlington or Irving, Texas, office to speak with a team member.
+Click the online scheduler to book your hammertoe exam, or call the Arlington, Flower Mound, or Irving, Texas, office to speak with a team member.

 Hammertoes are joint deformities that frequently form on your second, third, or fourth toes.
 The condition usually stems from an issue in your foot mechanics.

 For instance, if you have a small toe that’s longer than your big toe — this is common with second toes — it might get scrunched up every time you wear shoes.

 Eventually, especially if you regularly wear high heels or pointy shoes, your toe gets stuck in that bent position as muscles and connective tissues get used to this new form.
 Your risk of suffering from hammertoes is even higher if you have:

 Sometimes bunions cause hammertoes, too.
 If you have a bunion, your smaller toes become crowded by your big toe, and they may have to bend to an abnormal position to make room for your big toe.